uclab-potsdam/inflect/README.md

 - Export the JSON spec (`.json`) and place it in `/vis`
 - Copy your CSV/JSON dataset into `/vis/data` if needed

-The framework currently supports bar charts, scatterplots, line charts, and pie charts.
+The framework currently supports Vega-Lite bar charts, scatterplots, line charts, and pie charts.

 ### 2. Add inflections 💬